 In East Asian cultures, red is a prominent color in various ways.
 Besides the very symbol of communism (which might be interesting as we dissect red in these terms in relation to general nationalistic rhetoric).
 But red symbolizes luck.
 Luck: a gloriously forgiving phenomenon that does not judge a person’s characteristics, but her environment.
 Savvy gamblers will know to wear red to win.

 She who wears red has divided herself from the rest, named herself, inspired the bull.
 So, women, wear red.
 Red is dangerous.
 Red is human.
-Red is out of control but never too much.
+Red is out of control, too much - without an apology.